stuttter/wp-multi-network/CONTRIBUTING.md

 It is recommended to run integration tests and PHPCodeSniffer locally before committing, to check in advance that your changes do not cause unexpected issues.
 Here is how you can do that:

-* After cloning the plugin, you need to set up its dependencies by running `composer install`, and then `composer config-phpcs` to set up the WordPress Coding Standards.
-You only need to do this once.
+* After cloning the plugin, you need to set up its dependencies by running `composer install`.
 * In order to run the integration tests, you need to run `vendor/bin/phpunit`.
 * In order to check against the WordPress Coding Standards, you need to run `vendor/bin/phpcs`.